Malaysia seeks deal with Vietnam over sea intrusions

 Such a deal would also be a follow-up to the letter of intent that was signed in August last year which sought to resolve the encroachment problem.

-Saifuddin added that 141 Vietnamese fishermen were detained last year for encroaching into Malaysia's Exclusive Economic Zone.
+Datuk Saifuddin added that 141 Vietnamese fishermen were detained last year for encroaching into Malaysia's exclusive economic zone.

-Vietnam had given a positive response to the matter as the republic was aware of the problem, Saifuddin told reporters at the Balok Fisherman Integration Programme yesterday.
+Vietnam gave a positive response to the matter as it was aware of the problem, Mr Saifuddin told reporters at the Balok Fisherman Integration Programme in Kuantan.

+In September last year, a Vietnamese fishing vessel was detained for encroaching into Malaysian waters despite attempts by a Vietnamese enforcement agency boat to stop the local authorities from making the arrest.

+The Malaysian Maritime Enforcement Agency (MMEA) said the boat from the Vietnam Fisheries Resources Surveillance made dangerous turns near the MMEA vessel, KM Langkawi, which was responding to the encroachment by the fishing boat.